Class One News

 • Tech Lab

-• Continuing to use the typing program Typing Club to practice keyboarding skills to develop knowledge of key placement
+• Continuing the use of the online typing program Typing Club to practice basic keyboarding skills and to begin to develop their knowledge of key placement (This online program can be used during summer break.)

 • P.E.